leirevalencia/leirevalencia/README.md

 - 👋 Hi, I’m @leirevalencia
-- 👀 I’m interested in books, flamenco dance, music, paint and coding.
+- 👀 I’m interested in books, plans, animals, dance, music, paint and coding.
-- 🌱 I’m currently learning to become a Front-end developer, I am so excited about this journey.
+- 🌱 I’m a Junior Front-end developer, I am so excited about this journey!
 - 💞️ I’m looking to collaborate on anything you want, I would love to work as a front-end developer, learn more about it and help people achieve what they want.
 - 📫 How to reach me: you can send me an email leire.vh@gmail.com